How often must I have my vehicle tested?

 2. The inspector places a probe in the tailpipe that measures hydrocarbons and carbon monoxide.
 A tachometer lead is attached as applicable to monitor proper revolutions per minute (rpm) at test intervals.

 3. The analyzer samples the emissions at two different stages- a high idle and a low idle.
-If, at any time, within the two stages of testing the vehicle meets the criteria, the test is complete and the overall test result is a pass.

 What can cause my vehicle to fail a TSI test?